FidelElie/FiDev/apps/home/src/content/music/2019-06-08/loyle-carner-not-waving-but-drowning.md

 date: '2019-06-08T00:00:00.000Z'
 ---
-I wanted to like this album, funnily enough initially I didn't even like the previous album Yesterday's Gone but I grew to absolutely love it.
+I wanted to like this album, funnily enough initially I didn't even like the previous album :album[6wjryxtrKxzTZID9kyZUV5][Yesterday's Gone] but I grew to absolutely love it.
 With me approaching multiple listens of this album however I have got say, I am disappointed.
 Not that the songs are bad, I feel that some are boring and the others are okay at best.
 The only song I can say that I have had on repeat is Ice Water and this is the only song that I liked on the album that was not previously released as a single.

 I'm honestly a bit bent out of shape about this project, it is so meh to me that it is almost offensive.
 It is not trash, I just expect so much from Loyle that maybe my expectation were too high.
 I am employ you to listen for yourself and tell me if I am talking shit, maybe then I'll give it to a listen again.
-Until then you can find me on the Isle Of Arran.
+Until then you can find me on :track[2YQ1cc9xWnp5qI08rKt6wv][Isle Of Arran].